jarek-foksa/path-data-polyfill/README.md

 ### SVG path data polyfill

 Polyfill for SVG 2 getPathData() and setPathData() methods.
 Does not rely on path.pathSegList API.
 Uses proper parser rather than regular expressions.
+Tested only on Chrome so far.

 Based on:
 - SVGPathDataParser by Gavin Kistner (MIT License)